3050 Breguet Classique Perpetual Calendar

-Perpetual calendars in 1980 were a niche interest and still quite uncommon, certainly nothing like as proliferated as they are today.
+Perpetual calendars in 1970 were a niche interest and still quite uncommon, certainly nothing like as proliferated as they are today.
 Perpetual calendars were a last bastion of the highest order watchmaking when quartz crystals were causing chaos.
-Roth wisely recognized this early, and in the late 70s Breguet debuted this 3050, a wristwatch whose movement and layout were both directly taken from a pocket watch made in his studies and applied to a wristwatch format.
-It’s often parroted in watch media that Audemars Piguet brought back high-level mechanical watchmaking in the 5548 Perpetual Calendar.
-However, Roth was there right alongside AP in the very earliest days of Switzerland’s resurgence and is often, even admittedly by us, overlooked.
-This is the start of what you’d call neo-vintage, and as we just learned some things are best right out of the gate.
+Roth wisely recognized this early, and in the mid 70s Breguet debuted this 3050, a wristwatch whose movement and layout were both directly taken from a pocket watch made in his studies and applied to a wristwatch format.
+In 1986, this uncommon reference was replaced with the 3310.
+The latter addition of a power reserve in the 3310 meant an entirely new layout, one which was equally beautiful but far less classic in appearance.
+This 3050 is something quite timeless.